cqpancoast/solaria/src/README.md

 *The Solaria Framework* (or just “*the framework*”) is a “chain” of two disparate embeddable frameworks called `write` and `read`.
 A *write session* can acquire, configure (if necessary), and link `read` component implementations to create a *dormant read session*.

 * **End Users**: If a read session or write session has an end user, they are called a *reader* or *writer* respectively.

 Queasy Points:
 - Should the “end users” bit go in the purpose statement?
 Does it matter?
 - I want to implement the framework in Python.
 Would it be a good idea to go for something language-agnostic, though?
-  - Also, if we do have to be language gnostic, would something other than Python be better than this?
+  - If we do have to be language-gnostic, would something other than Python be better than this?
 I chose Python because it’s widely known and it lets people make packages easily, which is my goal, but I’m inexperienced with programming languages.
 - Should I add an additional embeddable framework called develop whose function is to configure and link a dormant write session?
 That would be very much in the spirit of Solaria.
-Tabling this ’til implementation.
+But I'm tabling this ’til implementation, as
-  - Yes, I should do something like this, but I’m not sure what form it will take.
-Barebones program?
-Another embeddable framework?
-Will there be a “develop develop” package?
-How deep does the rabbit hole go?

 ### Purpose Statement(s)

-The Solaria Framework is an interactive storytelling pipeline from a writer to a reader.
-A writer can use the writing framework to write a (typically) non-linear story encoded in a read session, and a reader can run the read session (perhaps as a part of some other storytelling program, like a video game) to experience the writer's story.
+The framework is an interactive storytelling pipeline from a writer to a reader.
+A writer can use the `write` framework to write a (typically) non-linear story encoded in a dormant read session, and a reader can run the read session (perhaps as a part of some other storytelling program, like a video game) to experience the writer's story.

 * **`read`**: a read session manages how a reader’s interactions with a story world affect the path of a narrative.
   * **I/O**: The inputs to a read session should represent a reader’s choice or action, and its outputs should represent the future path of the narrative, be that some representation of the changes an interaction caused or simply the next paragraph.
   * **Enclosing program, or lack thereof**: A read session could tell a story pretty much on its own, or it can be a small module managing a reader’s path through a narrative told by a much larger program.
 If the second case is true, then `read` components should be implemented to fit the needs of the enclosing program, not the other way around.
-  * **Story Component and Manuscript**: The `read` framework has one particular component from whose implementations information about a narrative is accessible, called the *story component*.
-An instance of a story component implementation is called a *manuscript*.
-Other components’ implementations, such as ones for display or reader response processing, should carry as little information about a narrative as possible, ideally none.
-This will clarify the structure of a write session, which is given below.
-* **`write`**: A write session allows a writer to access `read` component implementations, write a manuscript, configure implementations of the other `read` components, and link them all together into a dormant read session.
+* **`write`**: A write session allows a writer to access `read` component implementations, configure them, and link them together into a dormant read session.
   * **I/O**: The inputs to a write session should reflect a writer’s desired actions, be they selecting implementations, writing the manuscript, or creating a dormant read session.
 The outputs should represent the curent state of a write session after these alterations.
-  * **Enclosing program, or lack thereof**: A single write session can perform its function if using appropriate implementations (by definition), but just by the nature of a write session vs. a read session, a writer may want to “dynamically link” write sessions and run them simultaneously, perhaps to get different looks at the manuscript-to-be.
+  * **Enclosing program, or lack thereof**: Hmm can't talk about a draft.

 Queasy Points:
-- Should the “story component” bit go in the data definition?
-I put it here because I’m singling out a component based off of its purpose statement, not on anything definite about its inputs and outputs.
 - I don't like the amount of choice that a developer has in deciding what goes in the read session and what goes in an enclosing program.
 Should I place additional restrictions on the form and content of read session output?
-This distinction feels squishy.
+This feels squishy.

 ### Examples